MaudeTheMawile/AtlyssAP/README.md

 ### Step 2: Install the World
 Place `atlyss.apworld` in your Archipelago installation folder under `lib/worlds/` or `custom_worlds/`.

+### Step 2.5: Generate Yaml
+go to the Ap launcher and find "Generate Template Options" click to generate template options, then a yaml should be availble for you to use, you can edit the game options in "Options Creator" after making the edits to the game options, click export, you can find your yaml in the "Players" Folder

 ### Step 3: Install BepInEx
 Download BepInEx 5.4.23.4 and extract it to your ATLYSS game directory.
 Run the game once to initialize BepInEx.